 “Our job is to try to keep the public educated that we are indeed the consumer’s friend,” he said.

 Noem attended Lake Area Technical Institute in Watertown.
 He chose farming as a profession because he loves the lifestyle, the challenges, making his own decisions and raising a family on a farm.
-He and his wife, Kathy, have two sons, Shaune and Troy; three daughters, Amy, Jessica and Heidi; and eight grandchildren.
+He and his wife, Kathy, have two sons, Shaune and Troy; three daughters, Amy, Jessica and Heidi; and 14 grandchildren.

 Noem has a long list of public service: president of the local cooperative; member of the Pork Producers public policy committee; advisory board for Glacial Lakes Energy; clerk on the township board; church president.
 In his spare time, he likes to hunt, fish and show cars.